 2. Drive an Electric or Hybrid Vehicle

-The electric vehicle market is getting more affordable and more exciting with each passing year.
+The all-electric vehicle market is getting more affordable and more exciting with each passing year.
 What began with just a few choice models and manufacturers has since become a highly competitive sector.
 As a result, you have tons of options when it comes to finding a quality electric or hybrid vehicle.
 It also makes for a wise investment, given the possibility that gas-fueled models might go extinct in the near future.

 3. Get a Cargo Rack if You Need More Space